Few people think about divorce before they are confronted with one. As such, divorcing spouses are unsure what they need to do and learn before[…]

 Child Support Guidelines

 In Connecticut, child support law is based on what is known as an “income shares model.”
 This means that the court presumes that the child will “receive the same proportion of parental income as he or she would have received if the parents lived together.”
 In other words, the court will look at the income of both parents in deciding how to award child support.

 The court will also take into account whether the child is in a low-income or high-asset household, as well as any special needs or special circumstances.
 A West Hartford child support attorney can help you with your case.

 Contact a Family Law Attorney in West Hartford, CT

 If you are thinking about filing for divorce or need assistance with a child support or a child custody order, an experienced family law attorney in West Hartford can assist with your case.
-Contact Stanger Stanfield Law today to learn more about the services we provide.
+Call (860) 561-0651 or contact Stanger Stanfield Law today to learn more about the services we provide.